BenkadourKhaled/SOLID-Principes/README.md

 Encountered Problem:
 "Overly large" interfaces force classes to implement unused methods.

+Solution:

+To address the problem of "overly large" interfaces forcing classes to implement unused methods, apply the Interface Segregation Principle (ISP).
+This principle states that no client should be forced to depend on methods it does not use.

 # 5. Dependency Inversion Principle (DIP)
 Definition:
 High-level modules should not depend on low-level modules.
 Both should depend on abstractions.

 Encountered Problem:
 A strong coupling between modules makes modifications and testing difficult.

+Solution:

+To address the problem of strong coupling between modules that makes modifications and testing difficult, apply the Dependency Inversion Principle (DIP).
+This principle states that:

+   1- High-level modules should not depend on low-level modules.
+Both should depend on abstractions (e.g., interfaces).
+   2- Abstractions should not depend on details.
+Details (implementations) should depend on abstractions.